Powerlearnproject/se-day1-assignment-Unyimix24/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt Engineering entails the art of crafting statements or questions to get the best responses from AI models

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.